Sprinting is the baddest conditioning exercise in the land but without a proper warm-up it could end badly for you.

 You can never skip this part of your warm-up.
 It is critical in letting you know if your system is ready to rock.

-The sample workout below is a sprint workout that can be used for fat loss.
+The sample sprint workout below is a can be used for fat loss.
 This is not a pure speed development workout.

 • Perform the first part of your warm-up by doing the exercises that improve your sprinting performance (see video above).